 Articles submitted to this journal should be original and not under consideration by any other publication.
-Contributions should be submitted electronically as an e-mail attachment.
-Please contact Tareq Ismael (tismael@ucalgary.ca) or Jacqueline Ismael (jismael@ucalgary.ca) for further details.
+Contributions should be submitted electronically through the journal webpage.
+Please contact the journal's editor for further details.

 TRANSLATIONS

 If readers are unlikely to understand the title of a non-English-language work in your text (and references), the title in the original language may be accompanied by an English translation by the author, especially if its sense is not implied by the surrounding text.
 This applies to all types of work (journal article, book, film etc.).